shalinisingh91296-dev/Traffic-Acquisition-Analytics/README.md

 I have used Google-Analytics style e-commerce dataset which can be easily found on Kaggle.
 This dataset has columns as Date, User_ID, Session_ID, Source, Medium, Channel, Device, Sessions, Transactions, Revenue, Bounce.

 # Key questions the project answers:
+1. Which channels bring the most traffic?
+2. Which channels generate the most revenue?
+3. Where are users dropping off?
+4. Which source has the best conversion rate?